Code of Conduct and Related Policies

 The Institute regards any violation of the Policy on Sexual Misconduct by a student, whether physical or verbal, as a violation of the Student Code of Conduct and is strictly prohibited.
 Accordingly, those inflicting such behavior on others are subject to the full range of internal disciplinary actions, including separation from the Institute.

-A student who believes that he or she has been subjected to harassment or sex offense by another student, by an employee, or by a contractor or vendor of the Institute (or if they become aware of such harassment by another student), should make their complaint known to the associate dean of student services or assistant dean of residence life.
+A student who believes that he or she has been subjected to harassment or sex offense by another student, by an employee, or by a contractor or vendor of the Institute (or if they become aware of such harassment by another student), should make their complaint known to the associate dean of student life or associate dean of student affairs.
 If it is not possible to make such a report or if the student is not comfortable making their complaint to those staff members, he or she should make the report to the dean or to the president (or his or her designee).
 The student will be asked to file a written complaint for the record.

 All complaints will remain as confidential as possible, consistent with the conduct of an effective investigation.
 However, the Institute may need to disclose certain information to carry out its investigation or to implement corrective actions that are deemed necessary.
 Should the investigation reveal that unlawful harassment has occurred, the Institute will promptly take steps to prevent recurrence and will take whatever corrective action is deemed necessary, including discipline or discharge of any individual who the Institute finds has engaged in such conduct.